dmbarbour/glas/docs/GlasCLI.md

 Use Windows NT time for timestamps, including file times.

-### Regarding Environment Variables

-The Glas CLI will support environment variables with string variable names and string values.
-Additionally, a special read-only variable 'list' will return a list of defined string variables.

-Later, I might introduce special environment variables to view OS version, Glas runtime version, check whether the console is interactive, etc..
-However, this is low priority.

 ## Module System Access

 Many command-line verbs require lightweight access to the module system, e.g. `glas print myApp.x with std.print` might access modules `myApp` and and `std` respectively.
 Although it is feasible to do this via filesystem operations, it is inconvenient (doesn't reuse bootstrap or compilation cache, doesn't implicitly extend to package managers, etc.).
 So we'll provide access via effects.